We are “Official Closed”

 352-214-1028 (Don’s Cell)

 352-214-0974 (Ermy’s Cell)

 Greetings from Don and Ermida Loftus.
 We are a small vineyard north of Gainesville, FL specializing in dark Muscadine grapes and dedicated to U-Pick.
 Our main fresh fruit grape is the Supreme, a very large, thin skinned, very sweet grape.
 The other grape we grow, the Ison, is a self pollinating variety that produces a very sweet, slightly smaller berry that ripens early in the season.
 This grape also pollinates the Supreme vines which are female plants.
-I’m also adding a new variety of dark Muscadine called “Delicious” and was developed by the University of Florida.
-I just planted them this year, so we will have to wait several more years before they produce any grapes.
-I have an article about them Links page.
+I add a new variety of dark Muscadine called “Delicious” that was developed by the University of Florida.
+I have an article about them on the “Links” page.